 The official currency of Japan is the Japanese yen (円/￥).
 It is composed of different denominations of bills and coins.
-Coins come in denominations of 1, 5, 10, 50, 100, and 500 yen.
-The coins are a variety of sizes.
-Bills come in denominations of 1,000, 2,000 (although rare), 5,000, and 10,000 yen.
-Although foreign currencies are generally accepted at international airports, only Japanese yen is accepted throughout the country.
+Although foreign currencies are generally accepted at international airports, for the most part, only Japanese yen is accepted throughout the country.

 What money do they use or accept in Japan?

 Most stores in Japan only accept payment in Japanese Yen and will be unable to exchange other currencies.

 How much is a yen in US dollars?